topbitdu/unidom-accession/ROADMAP.md

 ## v2.3.5
 1. Post Fulfillment shared examples
+2. Improve the RSpec shared examples manifest to require the Post Fulfillment shared examples

 ## v2.4
 1. Improve the As Post Fulfilled concern for the #is_fulfilled_as_post! method to support the NoSQL columns